 Once you have successfully registered, you can log in and view the Portal dashboard.
-Here you can view invitations to organizations, view or create new organizations, and quickly access recently used API Console tabs.
+Here you can view invitations to Marketplaces, view or create new Marketplaces, and quickly access recently used API Console tabs.
 We will cover all of these topics in more detail soon.
 For right now, just know that this will serve as a central hub in your day-to-day experience with OrderCloud.

 Below we cover some of the basic account settings available.
 These aren't absolutely necessary for the Getting Started journey so if you wish you can skip ahead and star the "Creating Your First Marketplace" guide

 The OrderCloud Portal has some basic settings for managing your profile.
 Here you can change your Username, Full Name, and Email Address.

 Authentication settings allow you to manage which type(s) of authentication you wish to use for your Portal account.
 You must have at least 1 method of authentication at all times - conversely, you can activate all three at the same time!

 This is exactly what it sounds like - when enabled, you will be able to set and change your password in authentication settings.